-- Short term semesters consisting of less than 16 weeks, i.e., summer semesters. - Sophomore student who has earned at least 30 credit hours toward a degree or certificate. - Student assistant part time (no more than 19 hours per week) work on campus.
-Usually on-campus employment is limited to students who are enrolled full-time.
-The pay rate is minimum wage. - Student services fee the money that all students pay to support student publications, organizations, and activities. - Syllabus A description of a college course including its title, course number, required text(s), stated objectives and requirements. - Transfer student student who applies credit earned from one college or university to a program at another.
-For example, many Lee College students transfer to a four-year college or university. - Transcript record of courses attempted and grades earned.
-Individuals may obtain a copy of their transcript from the Admissions and Records Office. - Tuition the basic charge per semester hour for college courses. - VCR/TV Courses individualized courses taught using videotaped lectures and presentation.
+Short term - semesters consisting of less than 16 weeks, i.e., summer semesters.

+Sophomore - student who has earned at least 30 credit hours toward a degree or certificate.

+Student assistant - part time (no more than 19.5 hours per week) work on campus.
+The pay rate is minimum wage.

+Student services fee - the money that all students pay to support student publications, organizations, and activities.

+Syllabus - A description of a college course including its title, course number, required text(s), stated objectives and requirements.

+Transfer student - student who applies credit earned from one college or university to a program at another.
+For example, many Lee College students transfer to a four-year college or university.

+Transcript - record of courses attempted and grades earned.
+Individuals may obtain a copy of their transcript from the Admissions and Records Office.

+Tuition - the basic charge per semester hour for college courses.

+VCR/TV Courses - individualized courses taught using videotaped lectures and presentation.